Laser Focal Therapy for BPH

 We use advanced imaging – 3T MRI – to precisely target enlarged areas of the prostate with a thin laser fiber.
 The heat ablates, or destroys, this excess tissue without a bloody surgery like a TURP.
 We monitor your prostate and its temperature during the procedure in real-time.
 In addition, we use an FDA-cleared system under MRI guidance to monitor the structures around the prostate to minimize the risk of injury or erectile dysfunction.

 To minimize the risks of BPH treatment, Prostate Laser Center uses an FDA-cleared laser system to insert a 1.85-mm laser fiber through your rectum into your prostate under MRI guidance.
-By monitoring the laser energy in two different planes in real time, the physician can see the neurovascular bundles responsible for erectile function and ejaculatory ducts to avoid harming them.
+Monitoring the laser energy in two different planes in real time helps the physician avoid the neurovascular bundles responsible for erectile function and ejaculatory ducts to minimize the risk harming them.

 This laser system is so precise that it’s most commonly used in the brain.
 There are no guarantees in medicine, but this system minimizes the risks to your neurovascular bundles, internal urinary sphincter, and prostatic urethra.
 With this treatment option, retrograde ejaculation risk is about 15%, and the risk of erectile dysfunction is less than 5%.[1]